What results does the automated CRISPR planner provide?

-However, when results are achieved, each result will specify the mutations inserted to change the designated
+However, when results are achieved, each result will specify the codon point mutations,

-mutations (if necessary), along with the restriction enzyme and the repair template (consists of the section
+along with the restriction site inserted/removed and the repair template (consists of two 35 nucleotide

-mutation will be represented by the index of the nucleotide, the former nucleotide and the new
+Each point mutation will be represented by the index of the nucleotide, the former nucleotide and

 How does providing preferred restriction enzymes to the Automated CRISPR Planner affect the